Touching the Roof of the World in Ladakh

 When everyone else is beating the path from Delhi to Agra to see the Taj Mahal, you’ll be heading north to Ladakh, near the border of Tibet, for an altogether different side of India.
 High up here in the Himalayas, life really slows down, and your days are reduced to gorgeous walks, mountain greenery, impossibly fresh air, and a cup of tea with a monk.
-Shahrookh Cambata from Greaves Tours, who is organizing part of the amazing India trip we’re giving away, is a big fan.
+Shahrookh Cambata, of Greaves Tours, is a big fan.
 There's not a ton to do in Ladakh.
 Just being here is the experience.

 LADAKH, India – Known as Little Tibet, the barren landscape on the roof of the world is almost an otherworldly experience.
 It is not easy to describe the sensation of traveling up to the peaks of the mighty Himalayas.
 Sheer walls of rock divide Tibet from Jammi and Kashmir, the northernmost Indian state where Ladakh is located.
 The ruggedness of the region is one reason that one of the oldest Tantric Buddhist sects remained undisturbed, protected by geography.